oscanata/finalproject/README.md

 ## Development Methodology
 *Describe the methodology you'll use to organize and progress your work.*

 First, describe your plan for developing your project.
-This might include how you plan to use Github issues to keep track of issues, Github pull requests to update and version control your project, Github projects board to track progress on tasks and milestones, or Github actions for automated testing or deployment pipelines.
-Please also describe you will test and evaluate your project's functionality.
+This might include how you plan to use
+- Github issues to keep track of issues
+- Github pull requests to update and version control your project
+- Github projects board to track progress on tasks and milestones
+- Github actions for automated testing or deployment pipelines Please also describe you will test and evaluate your project's functionality.

 Second, please include your intermediate milestones and overall timeline (which can be adjusted as your project progresses).